 If you're more of an Amazon Prime fan, and there's a lot to love about this Netflix rival at the moment, then you can see all the best Amazon Prime TV shows in our separate guide.

 New Netflix TV shows

-There's a great selection of new shows to watch on Netflix right now, including new seasons of Orange is the New Black, GLOW and Stranger Things.
+There's a great selection of new shows to watch on Netflix right now.

 One of our top picks of the year so far is When They See Us, the hard-hitting new drama miniseries from Ava DuVernay, which is a powerful look at systemic racism in the US featuring some exceptional performances.
 In fact, since its release earlier this month, the show has become the most popular series Netflix has ever featured on the platform – in short, it's a must-watch.